willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 ## Forest inventory and climate data

-We used two open inventory datasets from eastern North America: the Forest Inventory and Analysis (FIA) dataset in the United States [@OConnell2007] and the Forest Inventory of Québec [@Naturelles2016].
+We used two open forest inventory datasets from eastern North America: the Forest Inventory and Analysis (FIA) dataset in the United States [@OConnell2007] and the Forest Inventory of Québec [@Naturelles2016].
-At the plot level, we focused on plots sampled at least twice, excluding those that had undergone harvesting to concentrate solely on natural dynamics.
+At the plot level, we focused on plots sampled at least twice and excluded those that had undergone harvesting in order to concentrate solely on natural forest dynamics.
-Specifically, we selected surveys conducted for the FIA dataset using the modern standardized methodology implemented since 1999.
+Specifically for the FIA dataset, we selected surveys conducted using the modern standardized methodology implemented since 1999.
-After applying these filters, our final dataset encompassed nearly 26,000 plots spanning a latitude range from 26° to 53° (Figure S7).
+After applying these filters, the final dataset encompassed nearly 26,000 plots spanning a latitudinal range from 26° to 53° (Figure S7).
-Each plot within the dataset was measured between 1970 and 2021, with observation frequencies ranging from 2 to 7 times and an average of 3 measurements per plot.
+Each plot was measured between 1970 and 2021, with observation frequencies ranging from 2 to 7 measurements and an average of 3 measurements per plot.
 The time intervals between measurements varied from 1 to 40 years, with a median interval of 7 years (Figure S7).

-These datasets provide individual-level information on the DBH and the status (dead or alive) of more than 200 species.
+These datasets provide individual-level information on diameter at breast height (DBH) and survival status (alive or dead) for more than 200 species.
-From this pool, we selected the 31 most abundant species (Table S1).
-This selection comprises 9 conifer species and 22 hardwood species.
+From this pool, we selected the 31 most abundant species (Table S1), comprising 9 conifer species and 22 hardwood species.
-We ensured an even distribution of species across the shade tolerance axis, with three species classified as very intolerant, nine as intolerant, eight as intermediate, eight as tolerant, and five as very tolerant [@burns1990silvics].
+We ensured broad coverage across the shade tolerance gradient, including three very intolerant species, nine intolerant species, eight intermediate species, eight tolerant species, and five very tolerant species [@burns1990silvics].

-We obtained the 19 bioclimatic variables with a 10 $km^2$ (300 arcsec) resolution grid, covering the period from 1970 to 2018.
+We obtained 19 bioclimatic variables at a spatial resolution of 10 km² (300 arcsec), covering the period from 1970 to 2018.
 These climate variables were modeled using the ANUSPLIN interpolation method [@McKenney2011].
-We used each plot's latitude and longitude coordinates to extract the MAT and MAP climate variables.
+Using the geographic coordinates of each plot, we extracted mean annual temperature (MAT) and mean annual precipitation (MAP).
-In cases where plots did not fall within a valid pixel of the climate variable grid, we interpolated the climate condition using the eight neighboring cells.
+When plots did not fall within a valid climate pixel, values were interpolated using the eight neighboring cells.
-Due to the transitional nature of the dataset, we considered both the average and standard deviation of MAT and MAP over the years within each time interval.
+Because measurements occurred across multiple years within census intervals, we calculated both the mean and standard deviation of MAT and MAP across the years included in each time interval.

 ## Model

-We developed an Integral Projection Model (IPM) for 31 tree species, with data sub-models for each vital rate.
+We developed an Integral Projection Model (IPM) for 31 tree species, with separated sub-models for each demographic rate.
-An IPM is a mathematical tool used to represent the dynamics of structured populations and communities.
+An IPM is a mathematical framework used to represent the dynamics of structured populations and communities.
-It distinguishes itself from traditional population models with the representation of a continuous trait in discrete time [@Easterling2000].
+Unlike traditional matrix population models, IPMs represent individual traits as continuous variables in discrete time [@Easterling2000].
-The model formulation allows a full representation of the distribution of transitions between time steps, which is  especially relevant for trees due to the considerable variability in demographic rates [@kohyama1992;@Clark2011;@LeSquin2021].
+This formulation enables a detailed representation of trait transitions between time steps, which is particularly relevant for trees due to the considerable variability in demographic rates [@kohyama1992;@Clark2011;@LeSquin2021].
-Specifically, the IPM consists of a set of functions predicting the transition of a distribution of individual traits from time $t$ to time $t+\Delta t$, where $\Delta t$ represents the number of discrete year intervals:
+Specifically, the IPM predicts the transition of a distribution of individual traits from time $t$ to time $t + \Delta t$, where $\Delta t$ represents the number of years between observations:

 $$
 n(z', t + \Delta t) = \int_{L}^{U} \, K(z', z, \theta)\, n(z, t)\, \mathrm{d}z
 $${#eq:ipm}

-The continuous trait $z$ at time $t$ represents the diameter at breast height (DBH), bounded between the lower ($L$) and upper ($U$) values, and $n(z, t)$ characterizes the continuous DBH distribution for a population.
+The continuous trait $z$ represents DBH, bounded between lower ($L$) and upper ($U$) limits, and $n(z, t)$ describes the DBH distribution at time $t$.
-The probability of the population distribution size from $n(z, t)$ to $n(z', t + \Delta t)$ is governed by the kernel $K$ and the species-specific parameters $\theta$.
+Transitions from $n(z, t)$ to $n(z', t + \Delta t)$ are governed by the kernel $K$ and species-specific parameters $\theta$.
-The kernel $K$, a continuous version of the discretized projection matrix in structured population models, is composed of three sub-models:
+The kernel $K$, a continuous analogue of the projection matrix in structured population models, is composed of three demographic components:

 $$
 K(z', z, \theta) = [Growth(z', z, \theta) \times Survival(z, \theta)] + Recruitment(z, \theta)
 $${#eq:kernel}

-The growth function describes how individual trees increase in DBH, while the survival function determines the probability of staying alive throughout the next time step.
-The recruitment model describes the number of individuals ingressing the population.
+The growth function describes changes in DBH, the survival function determines the probability of remaining alive over the next interval, and the recruitment function describes the influx of new individuals.
-These three models are independent and do not share any parameters.
+These three models are estimated independently and do not share parameters.
-Below, we describe the basic (intercept) version of these models, followed by the inclusion of climate and competition covariate in each of them.
+Below, we first describe the baseline versions of these models, followed by the inclusion of climate and competition covariates.

 ### Demographic rates

-**Growth** - the size in DBH of an individual at time $t + \Delta t$ after growing from time $t$ follows the distribution:
+**Growth** - The DBH of an individual at time $t + \Delta t$ after growing from time $t$ follows the distribution:

 $$
 dbh_{i,t + \Delta t} \sim N(\mu_{i, t+\Delta t}, \sigma)
 $${#eq:VBlik}

-We used the von Bertalanffy growth equation to describe the annual growth rate in DBH of an individual $i$ [@von1957quantitative].
+We used the von Bertalanffy growth equation to describe annual DBH growth for individual $i$ [@von1957quantitative].
-The average size at time $t+\Delta t$ from the initial size $dbh_{i, t}$ of an individual at time $t$ is given by:
+The expected size at time $t + \Delta t$, given initial size $dbh_{i,t}$, is:

 $$
-  \mu_{i, t+\Delta t} = dbh_{i,t}  \times e^{-\Gamma \Delta t} + \zeta_{\infty} (1- e^{-\Gamma \Delta t})
+\mu_{i, t+\Delta t} = dbh_{i,t} e^{-\Gamma \Delta t} + \zeta_{\infty} (1 - e^{-\Gamma \Delta t})
 $$ {#eq:VBmodel}

-Where $\Delta t$ is the time interval between the initial and final size measurements and $\Gamma$ represents a dimensionless growth rate coefficient.
-$\zeta_{\infty}$ denotes the asymptotic size, which is the location at which growth approximates to zero.
+Here, $\Delta t$ represents the time interval between measurements, $\Gamma$ is a dimensionless growth-rate parameter, and $\zeta_{\infty}$ represents the asymptotic size at which growth approaches zero.
-The rationale behind this model is that the growth rate exponentially decreases with size, converging to zero as size approaches $\zeta_{\infty}$.
+This formulation assumes that growth declines exponentially with size, converging to zero as size approaches $\zeta_{\infty}$.
-This assumption is particularly valuable in the context of the IPM, as it prevents eviction — where individuals are projected beyond the limits of the size distribution ($[L, U]$) defined by the Kernel.
+This assumption is particularly valuable in the context of an IPM, as it prevents eviction beyond the bounds of the IPM domain $[L,U]$.

-**Survival** - The chance of a mortality event ($M$) for an individual $i$ within the time interval between $t$ and $t+\Delta t$ is modeled as a Bernoulli distribution:
+**Survival** - A mortality event ($M$) for individual $i$ during the interval between $t$ and $t+\Delta t$ is modeled as:

 $$
 M_i \sim Bernoulli(p_i)
 $${#eq:survL}

-Here, $M_i$ represents the individual's status (alive/dead) and $p_i$ the mortality probability of the individual $i$.
+Here, $M_i$ denotes survival status and $p_i$ represents mortality probability.
-The mortality probability is calculated based on the annual survival rate ($\psi$) and the time interval between census ($\Delta t$):
+Mortality probability is derived from the annual survival rate ($\psi$):

 $$
 p_i = 1 - \psi^{\Delta t}
 $${#eq:survP}

-The model assumes that the survival probability ($1 - p_i$) increases with the longevity parameter $\psi$, but is compensated exponentially with the increase in time $\Delta t$.
+Thus, survival probability increases with longevity parameter $\psi$, while longer intervals $\Delta t$ increase mortality risk exponentially.

-**Recruitment** - We combined data from the U.S. and Quebec forest inventories to obtain a broader range of climatic conditions.
+**Recruitment** - We combined U.S. and Québec inventory data to capture a broader climatic range.
-However, these inventories have inconsistent protocols for recording seedlings, saplings, and juveniles.
+However, these inventories differ in protocols for recording seedlings and saplings, including size thresholds.
-Most of all, they have different size thresholds for individual-based measurements.
-Therefore, we quantified the recruitment rate ($I$) as the ingrowth of new individuals into the adult population, defined as those with a DBH exceeding 12.7 cm.
+We therefore defined recruitment as the ingrowth of individuals into the adult population (DBH ≥ 12.7 cm).

-The quantity $I$ encompasses the processes of fecundity, dispersal, growth, and survival up to reaching the size threshold.
+Recruitment rate ($I$) integrates fecundity, dispersal, growth, and survival up to the threshold size.
-Similar to growth and survival, the count of ingrowth individuals ($I$) reaching the 12.7 cm size threshold depends on the time interval between measurements.
-We introduce two parameters to control the potential number of recruited individuals: $\phi$, determining the annual ingrowth rate per square meter, and $\rho$, denoting the annual survival probability of each ingrowth individual:
+Because ingrowth depends on census interval length, we defined two parameters: $\phi$, the annual ingrowth rate per square meter, and $\rho$, the annual survival probability of recruits:

 $$
-  I \sim Poisson(~\phi \times A \times \frac{1 - \rho^{\Delta t}}{1-\rho}~)
+I \sim Poisson(~\phi \times A \times\frac{1 - \rho^{\Delta t}}{1 - \rho}~)
 $${#eq:rec}

-Where $A$ represents the area of the plot in square meters.
+Here, $A$ represents plot area (m²).
-The model assumes that new individuals enter the population annually at a rate of $\phi$, and their likelihood of surviving until the subsequent measurement ($\rho$) declines over time.
+Individuals are assumed to enter annually at rate $\phi$, while their survival ($\rho$) until the subsequent measurement declines with time.
 Note that $\rho$ in Equation @eq:rec is not associated with Equation @eq:survP determining the survival of the adults.
 Instead, $\rho$ is estimated from the data of individuals arriving in the population.
-Once an individual is recruited into the population, a submodel determines its initial size $z_I$, increasing linearly with time:
+Once individuals are recruited into the population, their initial size $z_I$ is modeled as:

 $$
 z_{I} \sim TNormal(\Omega + \beta \Delta t,~\sigma, ~ \alpha, ~ \beta)
 $${#eq:recSize}

-The $TNormal$ is a truncated distribution with lower and upper limits determined by the $\alpha$ and $\beta$ parameters, respectively.
+This truncated normal distribution has lower bound $\alpha=12.7$ cm and no upper bound.
-We set $\alpha$ to 12.7 cm, aligning it with the ingrowth threshold, while $\beta$ is set to infinity to allow for an unbounded upper limit.

 ### Covariates

-**Random effects** - We introduced plot-level random effects in each of the growth, survival, and recruitment demographic component to account for shared variance between the individuals within the same plot.
+**Random effects** - Plot-level random effects were included in all demographic components to account for shared environmental variation among individuals within plots.
-For a demographic component with an average intercept $\overline{I}$, an offset value ($\alpha$) is drawn for each plot $j$ from a normal distribution with a mean of zero and variance $\sigma$:

 $$
 \begin{split}
-&\alpha_{j} \sim N(0, \sigma) \\[2pt]
+&\alpha_j \sim N(0, \sigma) \\[2pt]
 &I_j = \overline{I} + \alpha_j
 \end{split}
 $${#eq:randomEffect}

-Where $\sigma$ represents the variance among all plots $j$ and $I$ can take one of three forms: $\Gamma$ for growth, $\psi$ for survival, and $\phi$ for the recruitment model.
+Here, $I$ represents parameters $\Gamma$, $\psi$, or $\phi$ depending on the demographic component, and $\sigma$ the variance among all plots.

 **Competition** - We assumed that competition for light is the primary competitive factor driving forest dynamics [@Pacala1996a].
-We therefore considered that each individual is affected only by neighbour individuals of larger size.
+We therefore considered that each individual was affected only by larger neighbors.
-We quantified asymmetric competition for light for a focal individual in a given plot by summing the total basal area of all individuals larger than the focal one, herein BAL.
+We quantified competition for light for a focal individual in a given plot by summing the basal area of all individuals larger than the focal one, herein BAL.
 We further split BAL into the total density of conspecific and heterospecific individuals.

-Each of the growth ($\Gamma$), longevity ($\psi$), and recruitment survival ($\rho$) parameters decreases exponentially with BAL.
-Take $I$ as one of the three parameters, the effect of BAL on $I$ in the logarithmic scale is driven by two parameters describing the conspecific ($\beta$) and heterospecific ($\theta$) competition:
+Competition effects were modeled on parameters $\Gamma$, $\psi$, and $\rho$:

 $$
 I + \beta (BAL_{cons} + \theta \times BAL_{het})
 $${#eq:compEffect}

-When $\theta < 1$, conspecific competition is stronger than heterospecific competition.
+Parameter $\theta$ controls the relative strength of heterospecific competition.
-Conversely, heterospecific competition prevails when $\theta > 1$, and when $\theta = 1$, there is no distinction between conspecific and heterospecific competition.
+Values $\theta < 1$ indicate stronger conspecific competition, $\theta > 1$ indicates stronger heterospecific effects, and when $theta = 1$, there is no distinction between them.
 Note that $\beta$ is also unbounded, allowing it to converge towards negative (indicating competition) or positive (indicating facilitation) values.
-Furthermore, we fixed $\theta = 1$ for the recruitment ($I = \rho$) due to model convergence issues.
+For recruitment survival ($\rho$), $\theta$ was fixed at 1 due to convergence issues.
-The recruitment model also accounts for the conspecific density-dependence effect on the annual ingrowth rate ($\phi$).
-Specifically, $\phi$ increases with $BAL_{cons}$ as a positive effect of seed source up to reach the optimal density of recruitment, $\delta$, where it then decreases with more conspecific density due to competition at a rate proportional to $\sigma$:
+Recruitment rate $\phi$ also included conspecific density-dependence, where it decreases with $BAL_{cons}$ as a positive effect of seed source up to reach the optimal density of recruitment, $\delta$, and then decreases with more conspecific density due to competition at a rate proportional to $\sigma$:

 $$
 \phi + \left(\frac{BAL_{cons} - \delta}{\sigma}\right)^2
 $${#eq:compingrowth}

-**Climate** - We selected mean annual temperature and mean annual precipitation bioclimatic variables as they are widely used in species distribution modeling and were previously found relevant to model demography of these species [@LeSquin2021].
+**Climate** - We used MAT and MAP as climate predictors because of their widespread use in species distribution modeling and demonstrated relevance to model demography of these species [@LeSquin2021].
-Each demographic component $I$, representing either $\Gamma$ for growth, $\psi$ for longevity, or $\phi$ for ingrowth, varies as a bell-shaped curve determined by an optimal climate condition ($\xi$) and a climate breadth parameter ($\sigma$):
+Each demographic parameter followed a unimodal climate response determined by an optimal climate condition ($\xi$) and a climate breadth parameter ($\sigma$):

 $$
 I + \left(\frac{MAT - \xi_{MAT}}{\sigma_{MAT}}\right)^2 + \left(\frac{MAP - \xi_{MAP}}{\sigma_{MAP}}\right)^2
 $${#eq:compEffect}

 The climate breadth parameter ($\sigma$) influences the strength of the specific climate variable's effect on each demographic component.